Engine Power Reduced Chevy Malibu (Possible Causes & Fix)

 5. Check the Electric Control Unit

-Fixing such an issue requires more complex and advanced technical equipment, people who prefer performing making these fixes tend to not have the requisite tools to do it perfectly.
+Fixing such an issue requires more complex and advanced technical equipment; people who prefer performing these fixes tend not to have the requisite tools to do it perfectly.

 Instead of wasting time and money trying to fix the issue by yourself, in most cases, it’s more effective to have professionals handle the job for you.
 A reputable repair shop can get the Reduced Power warning to stay off—and that will get you back on the road.